 Lack of access to finance is regarded as the most important constraint to the development of businesses in low-income countries.
 Contributing to increased financial inclusion is therefore a key priority for Norfund.

-Norfund’s investments in Financial Institutions contribute directly to the achievement of the Sustainable Development Goal no. 8.10 – “Universal access to banking, insurance and financial services”
+Norfund’s investments in Financial Inclusion contribute directly to the achievement of the Sustainable Development Goal no. 8.10 – “Universal access to banking, insurance and financial services”.

 The financial sector in developing countries is underdeveloped in its depth, inclusion, and the relevance of the products .
 This prevents firms and individuals from meeting financial needs, capitalising on business opportunities, investing in home construction or education and coping with shocks, such as serious diseases or deaths in the family, loss of jobs or becoming a victim of natural disasters.